 Most surprisingly was that this was not much different to larger companies either:

 - 33% will also use a manual method

 - or 27% with a dedicated ERP.

-With more and more projects becoming more and more complex, there is a growing trend for construction projects to outsource not only specialized parts of a build, but even administrative tasks too, given the limited duration nature of construction projects.
-This is not only to capitalize on competitive advantages from niche specialists on short term contracts, but also another way to manage risk.
+With more and more projects becoming more and more complex, there is a growing trend for construction projects to outsource not only specialized parts of a build but even administrative tasks too, given the limited duration nature of construction projects.
+This is not only to capitalize on competitive advantages from niche specialists on short-term contracts but also another way to manage risk.

-Given this trend, let’s put this into perspective, as an example, a study by EC Harris who detailed an analysis for business information systems suggests that a “typical” large building project (in the £20–£25 million range) the main contractor may be directly managing around 70 sub-contracts of which a large proportion are small – £50,000 or less.
+Given this trend, let’s put this into perspective, as an example, a study by EC Harris who detailed analysis of business information systems suggests that a “typical” large building project (in the £20–£25 million range) the main contractor may be directly managing around 70 sub-contracts of which a large proportion are small – £50,000 or less.